locka99/opcua/docs/tokio.md

 * Timeouts
 * Side channel commands to abort connections

-Despite that, the implementation is also kind of clunky in ways and future async work should involve fixing or mitigating that clunkiness.
+The implementation does have some rough edges especially around excessive locking and some shared state and future work should focus on improving that.

+# Room for improvement

+## Use a supplied tokio runtime

+At present tokio is setup and run internally.
+Perhaps the server and client should allow the runtime to be defined by the API consumer. e.g. perhaps the thing using OPC UA for Rust has its own tokio executor and would prefer we use that.

-# Synchronous client API
+## Synchronous client API

-The client side API is all synchronous externally and async internally.
-In the future it would be nice to offer an async and a synchronous API without massively breaking the existing API.
+The client side API is synchronous externally and async internally.
+That is to say, the client calls a function and waits for it to execute (or fail).
+In the future it would be nice to also offer an async API without massively breaking the existing API.

 Breakage is very probable though because the current code uses read-write locks on the session for synchronous calls which would not be conduicive to async.

 1. Remove `Arc<RwLock<Session>>` if possible. e.g. perhaps Session becomes a cloneable facade with internal locks if necessary but make the struct callable from outside without obtaining any lock.
 2. Clean up innards of existing sync - async bridge to make use of Tokio, i.e. replace thread::sleep code